 © 2019 American Heart Association, Inc. Rationale: Lower NP (natriuretic peptide) levels may contribute to the development of cardiometabolic diseases.
-Blacks have lower NP levels than middle-aged and older white adults.
+Blacks have lower NP levels than middle-Aged and older white adults.
 A high-carbohydrate challenge causes an upregulation of a negative ANP regulator microRNA-425 (miR-425), which reduces ANP (atrial-NP) levels in whites.
-OBJECTIVES: We designed a prospective trial to study racial differences in (1) NP levels among young adults, (2) NP response to a high-carbohydrate challenge, and (3) explore underlying mechanisms for race-based differences.
-METHODS AND RESULTS: Healthy self-identified blacks and whites received 3 days of study diet followed by a high-carbohydrate challenge.
+Objectives: We designed a prospective trial to study racial differences in (1) NP levels among young adults, (2) NP response to a high-carbohydrate challenge, and (3) explore underlying mechanisms for race-based differences.
+Methods and Results: Healthy self-identified blacks and whites received 3 days of study diet followed by a high-carbohydrate challenge.
 Gene expression from whole blood RNA was assessed in the trial participants.
-Additionally, atrial and ventricular tissue samples from the Myocardial Applied Genomics Network repository were examined for NP system gene expression.
-Among 72 healthy participants, we found that B-type-NP, NT-proBNP (N-terminal-pro-B-type NP), and MRproANP (midregional-pro-ANP) levels were 30%, 47%, and 18% lower in blacks compared with whites (P≤0.01), respectively.
+Additionally, atrial and ventricular tissue samples Myocardial Applied Genomics Network repository were examined for NP system gene expression.
+Among 72 healthy participants, we found that B-Type-NP, NT-proBNP (N-Terminal-pro-B-Type NP), and MRproANP (midregional-pro-ANP) levels were 30%, 47%, and 18% lower in blacks compared with whites (P≤0.01), respectively.
 The decrease in MRproANP levels in response to a high-carbohydrate challenge differed by race (blacks 23% [95% CI, 19%-27%] versus whites 34% [95% CI, 31%-38]; Pinteraction<0.001), with no change in NT-proBNP levels.
 We did not observe any racial differences in expression of genes encoding for NPs (NPPA/NPPB) or NP signaling (NPR1) in atrial and ventricular tissues.
 NP processing (corin), clearance (NPR3), and regulation (miR-425) genes were ≈3.5-, ≈2.5-, and ≈2-fold higher in blacks than whites in atrial tissues, respectively.
-We also found a 2-and 8-fold higher whole blood RNA expression of gene encoding for Neprilysin (MME) and miR-425 among blacks than whites.
-CONCLUSIONS: Racial differences in NP levels are evident in young, healthy adults suggesting a state of NP deficiency exists in blacks.
+We also found a 2-And 8-fold higher whole blood RNA expression of gene encoding for Neprilysin (MME) and miR-425 among blacks than whites.
+Conclusions: Racial differences in NP levels are evident in young, healthy adults suggesting a state of NP deficiency exists in blacks.
 Impaired NP processing and clearance may contribute to race-based NP differences.
 Higher miR-425 levels in blacks motivate additional studies to understand differences in NP downregulation after physiological perturbations.
-CLINICAL TRIAL REGISTRATION: URL: https://clinicaltrials.gov/ct2/show/NCT03072602.
+Clinical Trial Registration: URL: https://clinicaltrials.gov/ct2/show/NCT03072602.
 Unique identifier: NCT03072602.